JarrettD5309/mongo-scraper/README.md

 <https://salty-garden-60237.herokuapp.com/>

-2. Use to `Scrape` button to check for and add new articles to the database.
+2. Use the `Scrape` button to check for and add new articles to the database.

 3. Click the `Comments` button to view, add, and delete comments for that specific article.